Ankle

 • advice on early load modification and safe activity

-• manual therapy where stiffness is limiting motion
+• manual therapy where stiffness limits motion

 • ankle and calf strengthening